ryo-ma/gpt-assistants-api-ui/README.md

 ## 🌐 Deploy to Streamlit Cloud
 You can fork this repository and deploy the app to https://share.streamlit.io/.
 No need to run the app on your local machine.

+If you use Streamlit Cloud, you won't be able to use the custom Authentication feature with `auth.yaml` file.
+Please consider setting your deployment to private.
+[Learn more](https://docs.streamlit.io/deploy/streamlit-community-cloud/share-your-app#share-your-private-app)

 > Don't forget to choose 3.10 as the Python version and set environment variables in the "Advanced settings" during deployment.